Tayer007/deutschnlp/README.md

 These provide higher accuracy compared to traditional models, particularly for complex texts.
 The web interface allows direct comparison between spaCy and BERT results.

+**Note**: The first time you use the BERT functionality, the models will be automatically downloaded from Hugging Face (approximately 1.2GB for both models).
+This initial download may take several minutes depending on your internet connection.
+The models are cached locally after the first use, so subsequent runs will be much faster.

 ## Project Structure

 ```